Villains and Vigilantes: Reception

-William A. Barton reviewed the revised Villains and Vigilantes in The Space Gamer No. 62.
-Barton commented that "if you're really into superhero adventure, I'd recommend giving revised Villains and Vigilantes a try.
+William A. Barton reviewed the revised Villains and Vigilantes in The Space Gamer No. 62 and commented "if you're really into superhero adventure, I'd recommend giving revised Villains and Vigilantes a try.
 If you decide you still like Champions or Superworld better, well, you can always use V&V to help you decide what powers to purchase in another system when your superintelligence is on patrol near Arcturus IV."